 Due the costs involved in regularly replacing paper money the switch from a paper dollar to one of coin came in 1987 but not without a strange twist of humor affecting its future historical references.
 Because the restyled dollar featured a loon on its flip side it quickly acquired the dubious honor of being nicknamed “The Loonie”.
 Subsequent attempts to drift away from having the new one dollar coin hosting the distinguished title of Loonie just did not work and the term remains to stand tall and strong within Canadian History Books as the official name of Canada’s one dollar coin.

 In 1908 with the opening of Canada's Royal Mint coins were then able to be minted within our country.
-The image of twin Maple Boughs were pressed into the other side of each dime produced at the Royal Canadian mint until 1936 when the Canadian dime updated its appearance.
+The image of twin Maple Boughs were pressed into the other side of each dime produced at the Royal Canadian mint until 1936 when this Canadian coin updated its appearance.

 The image of the Bluenose schooner design was added to each 10 cent piece minted at the Royal Canadian Mint created after 1937.
 Other than for a few commemorative year coins it is the image you will see there.
 The reigning British monarchy continued to be featured on the face of the Canadian ten cent coin.